yosebyte/x/README.md

 // Get the current interval between connection attempts (BrokerPool only) interval := pool.Interval()

+// Check if the pool is ready and initialized isReady := pool.Ready()

+// Remove all connections in the pool but keep the pool active pool.Flush()

-// Close all connections in the pool pool.Close()
+// Close all connections in the pool and stop the manager pool.Close()
 ```